I married my husband in 1989. We lived in an old brick garage that was converted into a house which was built in the 1940s.

 With this new confirmation at hand along with many other events that proved time and time again that fiberglass was the culprit, we also began to remove all of the fiberglass from our home and all of the other work buildings.
 My husband and I moved into our barn while the work was being done on our house.
 After about 6 months of living in a place with no fiberglass and avoiding it as best we could my husband’s 26 year long battle with colitis simply disappeared.
 So did my own sicknesses, including my kidney problems.

 I have become very sensitive to airborne fiberglass as my body rejects it.
 My upper respiratory and airways alert me, whereas my husband does not directly feel it, but will later get sick after being in a bad air building.
 While I do not have brands memorized, I can smell the difference between different types.
 I can also feel it on people who have been in ‘bad air places'.
 My husband and I tossed all of our old clothes that spent a lot of time in places with fiberglass in the air as it does not wash out.
 We bought a ventless dryer and take a shower ASAP after we come back from going somewhere that has fiberglass in the air.

-After 26 years of trying every thing we could think of including special diets, never did it occur to us that the air quality would be the cause of my husbands colitis.
-Fiberglass was getting into his blood stream throwing off his gut flora.
+After 26 years of trying every thing we could think of including special diets, never did it occur to us that the air quality would be what kept my husband sick with ulcerative colitis.

 Since all of this has come out many people have come forward making the connection between their own sickness and fiberglass.
 The single best advice I can give is to always remember...
 Air Matters.